 Has your tongue ever been swollen or inflamed, and you’re not sure why?
 You might have been experiencing glossitis, which is the inflammation of the tongue.
 While it may seem startling, glossitis is usually a benign and harmless condition.
 Here, we’ll look into the symptoms, causes, and other treatments for this common problem.

 Glossitis can appear out of nowhere, even if a person has not experienced it before.
-It may be distinguished by certain symptoms, including tongue swelling, redness, tenderness and changes in color.
-This condition may cause problems if the tongue becomes enlarged or makes chewing, speaking or swallowing difficult.
+Symptoms include tongue swelling, redness, tenderness, and color changes.
+This condition may cause problems if the tongue becomes enlarged or makes chewing, speaking, or swallowing difficult.
 A swollen tongue could also block the airway.
-If breathing becomes difficult, contact a dental or medical professional immediately.
+If breathing becomes difficult, or you think your swelling might increase, contact a dental or medical professional immediately.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.